-12. Failure to Operate Separate Bank Accounts for the Funds
+13. Failure to Operate Separate Bank Accounts for the Funds

-The Fund management did not operate separate bank accounts for the two funds but instead treated the two funds as one, contrary to Legal Notice No.1 of 2014 and Legal Notice No.2 of 2014 which established Kilifi County Assembly Members Car Loan Scheme Fund and Kilifi County Assembly Members Mortgage Scheme Fund respectively with separate Loan Management Committees.
+The Fund did not establish separate bank accounts for Kilifi County Assembly Members Car Loan Fund and Kilifi County Assembly Members Mortgage Scheme Fund but instead treated the two funds as one and operated one bank account for the same.
+This is contrary to Legal Notice No.1 of 2014 and Legal Notice No. 2 of 2014 which established Kilifi County Assembly Members Car Loan Scheme Fund and Kilifi County Assembly Members Mortgage Scheme Fund respectively with separate Loan Management Committees.